dice-group/Ontolearn/docs/usage/02_installation.md

 ----------------------------------------------------------------------

-In the next guide, we explore about ontologies in Ontolearn and how you can modify them using axioms.
+In the next guide we will explore the [KnowledgeBase](ontolearn.knowledge_base.KnowledgeBase) class that is needed to run a concept learner.